IamAbhinav03/Real-Time-Trash-Detection/README.md

 # Real-Time-Trash-Detection

 This is a Waste Classifier created as final project to Pytorch crash course created by tinker hub.
-Our model can classify  plastics, trash, etc.  Then we're using Yolo v3 for classification.
+Our model can classify  plastics, trash, etc.  Then we're using ResNet for classification.

 # Datasets Used